SSO and Identity Providers

-Cloudentity integrates seamlessly with your existing identity and authentication providers using open standards such as OIDC, SAML, and SCIM or custom connectors.
+Cloudentity can act as identity provider and integrates seamlessly with external identity and authentication providers using open standards such as OIDC, SAML, and SCIM or custom connectors.
 This way we enable your platform requests to be authorized on top of authentication from users authenticated from any source including a direct customer(B2C), business partner customer(B2B2C) etc or any customer/user model you want to use.

-Cloudentity Bring Your Own IDP/Authentication Provider approach allows organizations to seamlessly switch out authentication providers and also opens up organizations to configure their applications to be accessed by partner authentication sources.
-This feature is an enabler for digital expansion at scale beyond single source of authenticated users and is considered a fundamental cornerstone in the modernization and expansion journey.
-We sometimes refer to this capability as the Identity Hub.
+Cloudentity Bring Your Own IDP approach allows organizations to seamlessly in self-service fashion configure their identity providers for user authentication.
+It also opens up organizations to configure their applications to be accessed by partner identities.
+This is enabler for digital expansion at scale beyond single source of authenticated users and is considered a fundamental cornerstone in the modernization and expansion journey.

 Bring your Own Identity Provider (BYOID) concept allows you to take advantage of Cloudentity modern authorization capabilities without replacing your existing Identity and Access Management (IAM) product(s).

 Multiple Identity provider integrations can be configured at the workspace/organization level opening a flexible way to integrate with multitude of identity providers within the organization or to allow partner level identity providers.
 The workspace-level integration enables the organization to utilize a distinct source of the user data for administrators, service owners, developers (including the third-party ones), and consumers, ensuring a distinct separation of the duties enforcement.